SampsonML/galaxygrad/README.md

 ```

 ## Use with Scarlet2
-Likely you are here from your use of the scarlet2 deblending tool.
+Likely you are here from your use of the scarlet2 deblending tool (https://scarlet2.readthedocs.io/en/latest/).
 The use of galaxygrad priors in this framework can be used as following
 ```python
 from scarlet2.nn import ScorePrior prior = get_prior('hsc32')